 Although seeking an education from those proveably more knowledgeable is a good thing, allowing that education to amount to “my teacher told me this, so it must be true” is a mistake of breathtaking magnitude.
 Teachers are people too, and they sometimes fail to do all the checking they should before presenting an informative tidbit to a class.
 Or they (like anyone else) rely on the certainty of a friend who imparted that particular tidbit.
 Either way, there’s room in this formula for bad information to come from a good source even when the source has nothing but the purest of intentions.

 Likewise, members of the clergy, police officers, and anyone else you might instinctively view as inherently trustworthy authority figures have time and again proved they were just as capable as anyone of passing along misinformation as if it were fact.
-Witness the Vicar of Ewhurst's behavior in the Eric Clapton tale and examine the statements made by Father Michael Kennedy about a possible AIDS Mary in his parish for examples of the clergy taking a hand in furthering legends.
-Try to imagine from how many pulpits the Madalyn Murray O'Hair, Procter and Gamble, and "gay Jesus film" scares were delivered from.
+Examine the statements made by Father Michael Kennedy about a possible AIDS Mary in his parish for examples of the clergy taking a hand in furthering legends.
+Try to imagine from how many pulpits the Madalyn Murray O’Hair, Procter and Gamble, and “gay Jesus film” scares were delivered from.

 As for the police, a quick look at the history of the Lights Out! hoax reveals how often this canard was passed along as 100% fact by the very group one would hope not only is always protecting us but also knows more about these matters than anyone.
 Some policemen have also over the years chosen to present impossible urban legends as incidents that happened to them (e.g., the RV Siphoner tale).